"Freight Transportation's Safety Advocate"

 President and CEO

 JB Hunt Transport Services

-The Alliance Advisory Group evaluates proposed rules and regulations affecting the trucking industry and recommends those policies and positions that best reflect the purposes of the Trucking Alliance.
+The Alliance Advisory Group evaluates proposed rules and regulations affecting the trucking industry and recommends policies and positions to the Alliance Board of Directors that best reflect the Alliance goals.

 Executive Vice President